tmadlener/KKMCee/README.md

 The current version is KKMCee 5.02 which can be downloaded from: https://github.com/KrakowHEPSoft/KKMCee/releases

-For installation, we recommend following the HowToStart file.
+For installation, we recommend following the [wiki installation page]( https://github.com/KrakowHEPSoft/KKMCee/wiki)

 # Contact
 Any questions or comments can be directed to kkmc@uj.edu.pl